December 2, 2019

-Ric Bolivar, contractor who built Centre Square Mall: Andy Clark and Dale Bowler were partners in Clark-Bowler [Builders], and Dale was the guy that convinced the partners to build the Centre Square complex.
+Ric Bolivar, electrical subcontractor on Centre Square Mall: Andy Clark and Dale Bowler were partners in Clark-Bowler [Builders], and Dale was the guy that convinced the partners to build the Centre Square complex.

 Clark: From a self-interest point of view, we should’ve stepped away and not done it.

 Bolivar: Dale had this big scheme to build this project… They had secured a few major tenants and then, of course, I think the condos sold rather quickly….
 I mean, I owned a whole floor at one point.